Tim Marshall, Chair

 Phil Sutherland, Director

-Phillip (Phil) Sutherland comes to the NASAA board with a passionate interest in the health benefits of organic, biodynamic and sustainable agricultural practices.
+Phillip (Phil) Sutherland has a passionate interest in the health benefits of organic, biodynamic and sustainable agricultural practices.

-A life changing personal experience convinced Phil of the health benefits of organic foods, and he has since been keen to support and promote organic agriculture practices widely, contributing his wealth of management experience in both the public and commercial sector.
+A life changing personal experience convinced Phil of the health benefits of organic foods.
+He has since been keen to support and promote organic agriculture practices, contributing his wealth of management experience in both the public and commercial sector.

-Currently the Chief Executive of the Civil Contractors Federation South Australia, Phil carries out his role in overseeing Civil Train SA and Train SA, the largest private Registered Training Organisation (RTO) in South Australia.
+Currently the Chief Executive of the Civil Contractors Federation South Australia, he oversees Civil Train SA and Train SA, the largest private Registered Training Organisation (RTO) in South Australia.

-Well known in industry, media and government circles, Phil is an experienced industry and business advocate with skills in public policy and government relations.
+Phil is an experienced industry and business advocate with skills in public policy, government relations and media.